thechangelog/draft/draft/ansible-docker.md

 setup any database or programming language.
 Docker will handle all application dependencies.

+Ansible runs all remote commands via SSH.
+My SSH keys stored in the local ssh-agent will be shared remotely during Ansible's SSH sessions.
-First, the application code will be cloned remotely from a git repository.
-Since Ansible runs all remote commands via SSH, the keys in my local agent will be forwarded with the session, no git credentials will be cached or stored remotely.
+When my application code will be cloned or updated remotely, no git credentials will be required, the forwarded ssh-agent will be used to authenticate with the git host.

 ## Docker and application dependencies

-I find it perplexing that most developers are specific about the version of the programming language which their application needs, the version of the dependencies in the form of Python packages, Ruby gems or node.js modules, but when it comes to something as important as the database or the message queue, they just use whatever is available in the environment that the application runs.
+I find it amusing that most developers are specific about the version of the programming language which their application needs, the version of the dependencies in the form of Python packages, Ruby gems or node.js modules, but when it comes to something as important as the database or the message queue, they just use whatever is available in the environment that the application runs.
 I believe this is one of the